 - Be prepared to apply knowledge from experiential learning to professional activities

 - Translator: translation of client support and organization documents

 - Consecutive Interpreter: consecutive interpretation of client meetings with legal and social providers

 - Researcher: legal research in different jurisdictions to support client cases

 The roles are volunteer positions, yet require a professional level of commitment, attention and responsibility.
 This work is with individuals who are in need of language access for their immigration process or social service, and respect of their sensitive information, confidentiality, and awareness of context is necessary to effectively perform these duties.
 Students attend debriefing meetings once a quarter to discuss development, experiences, and challenges with fellow student linguists.

 - Advanced linguistic skills, 3.1 overall GPA/3.5 in language (translation courses strongly preferred)

 Advanced linguistic skills are measured either by coursework at the 300 level in the language or an interview with a professor who speaks the language.
 You may calculate your GPA using the LAS GPA Calculator

-Students must request a recommendation from a professor before completing and submitting the application
+- Students must request a recommendation from a professor to complete and submit with the application.

-Once accepted, qualified students will receive guidelines and best practices, and will undergo a brief training.
-All work is reviewed by native speakers in DePaul’s Tutoring & Language Learning Center
+- Once accepted, qualified students will receive guidelines, best practices and will undergo a brief onboarding and training.